 If you child is 16 and you let your child stay out all hours of the night, or the other parent has harsh discipline, it is likely obvious why your child wants to stay with you.
 However, if your child is only 10, there may be other reasons why the child wants to stay with you.

 Was the other parent an alcoholic while you were married?
-Is it possible the parent drinks when he or she has the child?
+Is it possible the parent drinks or is using drugs when he or she has the child?
 You should take into consideration the other parent’s history and behavior.
 It may be possible that the child does not feel safe at the other parent’s home.
 Maybe the child is being abused or treated very poorly.

 Speak with your child to determine why the child does not want to see the other parent.
 If you are considering seeking court intervention in regards to this issue, make sure there is a legitimate concern for the child seeing the other parent.
 If the child is only not wanting to see their other parent because their curfew is earlier there, the court will likely still make the child go.
 However, if the child is being abused or feeling unsafe, the court may limit that other parent’s parenting time.